top of page

 A few photographs are framed with images of ticket stubs, backstage passes or offset borders that distract and compete with Blakesberg’s own vision.
 Fortunately, the effect is limited to a small selection.
 I also wish Deadheads featured a more cogent key to dates and venues of the photographs.
 For a band whose story is so deeply rooted in specific nights and places, the delivery feels like an afterthought which leaves the viewer wishing for a better map to accompany the memories.

-In the end, Deadheads isn’t about the band so much as the gravitational pull they created.
-Blakesberg’s camera finds poetry in the faces that followed the sound, reminding us that an essential part of the Grateful Dead was never just confined to the stage.
-It lived in the parking lots, campgrounds and hotels across American highways between each city on tour.
+Deadheads could have settled for nostalgia and costume.
+Instead, Blakesberg’s camera gives the culture a sense of dignity and a reminder that an essential part of the Grateful Dead was never confined to the stage.
+It lived in the parking lots, campgrounds and hotel rooms between each city on tour.

 Check Prices

 Thirty-five years later, thanks to Glenn Davis for cueing this up.
 Winding south along a fog-soaked Pacific coast, I was involved in a head-on crash en route to Laguna Seca when a car drifted into our lane.
-Two friends suffered terrible injuries.
-We were lucky to survive.
+Two friends suffered terrible injuries and all of us were lucky to survive.
 The months that followed were a haze of pain, PT and recurring nightmares.
-I usually tracked every show and devoured every tape, but after the accident I couldn’t stomach the idea of listening to the run.
+I usually kept close tabs on every show and every tape, but after the accident I couldn’t stomach the idea of listening to the run.

 Fast forward to 2022.
-Glenn Davis put on the show while we crossed the Bay Bridge after an underwhelming Roger Waters concert.
+Glenn put on the show while we crossed the Bay Bridge after an underwhelming Roger Waters concert.
 About 2 minutes into the jam, Jerry flips the switch, his tone mutates and everything starts to unravel.
 The music spirals into chaos, then detonates into a wall of noise that’s both terrifying and cathartic.
 Forget “good for 1988.”
-I’ll put this Playin' against Veneta on 8/27/72 or the Boston Garden 12/2/73 blowout.
+I’ll put this Playin' against Veneta on 8/27/72 or Boston Garden 12/2/73.
 Epic.

 Comments